junxit/us-congress-bills-115/metadata.md

 - 2017-10-24 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 732.
 - 2017-10-24 — The Speaker designated the Honorable Frank D. Lucas to act as Chairman of the Committee.
 - 2017-10-24 — The previous question was ordered pursuant to the rule.
+- 2017-10-25 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.